Welcome to the Center for English as a Second Language (CESL) at the University of Arizona!

 NetID Registration:

-You must register your NetID with CESL by 5pm (AZ time), Wednesday, May 31.
-If you do not register your NetID, we cannot finish your registration process.
+You must register your NetID with CESL by 5pm (AZ time), Wednesday, May 29 if you do not register your NetID, we cannot finish your registration process.

 NetID+: